Azure-Samples/ms-identity-javascript-tutorial/2-Authorization-I/1-call-graph/README.md

 ---
 page_type: sample
-name: Vanilla JavaScript single-page application using MSAL.js to authorize users for calling Microsoft Graph
+name: Vanilla JavaScript single-page application using MSAL.js to authenticate users to call Microsoft Graph
-description: Vanilla JavaScript single-page application using MSAL.js to authorize users for calling Microsoft Graph
+description: Vanilla JavaScript single-page application using MSAL.js to authenticate users and calling the Microsoft Graph API on their behalf
 languages:
  - javascript
 products: